Racial Identity and Body Image

 Cultural connection

-Reconnecting to the beauty and magic of our cultures and heritages can also nurture a sense of pride and self-love.
+Reconnecting to the beauty and magic of our cultures and heritages can also nurture a sense of pride and belonging.
 It’s important to celebrate our roots and the rich diversity that they bring.
-This can be through learning more about our history, embracing our traditions, or engaging in cultural practices.
+This can be through learning more about our history, cooking cultural foods, embracing our traditions, or engaging in cultural practices.
+In my own eating disorder recovery, part of accepting myself meant reconnecting with foods from my cultures that diet culture and whiteness deemed ‘bad.’
+Learning about history and connecting with traditions helped me feel grounded and empowered in my identity.

 Final Thoughts